Philipp-Sc/cosmos-rust-bot/README.md

 * Note: Works both with edition = "2018" and edition = "2021" (Cargo.toml).
 If you do not want to use the nightly version, just edit the config (Cargo.toml).
 * To use the nightly edition (edition = "2021") install it with: `rustup default nightly && rustup update`.

 * On WSL: You may need to install the following packages first:
 * `sudo apt-get install build-essential libssl-dev pkg-config`

+* On Fedora: You may need to install the openssl package:
+* `sudo dnf install openssl openssl-devel`

 **Clone the repository**